perfectra1n/volsync/docs/usage/kopia/kopia-maintenance-crd.rst

    Compute resources required by the maintenance container.
    If not specified, defaults to 256Mi memory request and 1Gi memory limit.

+**activeDeadlineSeconds** (*int64*, optional, default: 10800)
+   Specifies the duration in seconds relative to the startTime that the job may be active before the system tries to terminate it.
+If not specified, defaults to 10800 (3 hours).
+This prevents maintenance jobs from running indefinitely.
+For repositories requiring longer maintenance windows (e.g., very large repositories that take 8+ hours), increase this value.
+   Minimum: 600 (10 minutes).

 **podSecurityContext** (*PodSecurityContext*, optional)
    Security context for the entire maintenance pod.